learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you print the contents of web page?
+## Q 12.15.
+How do you print the contents of web page?

 The window object provided print() method which is used to prints the contents of the current window.
 It opens Print dialog box which lets you choose between various printing options.